sachinOraon/Torrent-Leecher/README.md

     7. Now replace `/var/www/html/torrent/websocket/goLeecher_x64` with the `$HOME/go/bin/goLeecher_x64`
 7. Start the websocket server by executing `cd /var/www/html/torrent/websocket && node server.js` command
 8. Restart the `apache2` server and go to `localhost/torrent`

+- Steps to setup using docker
+1. Download the `deploy.sh` file and give it `execute` permission
+2. Make sure to have `git` and `docker` installed.
+3. Just run the `deploy.sh` file and navigate to `localhost:8090`
+4. To stop the containers, execute `docker stop torrent-ws torrent-httpd`